jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 });
 ```

-Inside the ready event, add a click handler to the link:
+For example, inside the `ready` event, you can add a click handler to the link:

 ```
 $( document ).ready(function() {